-Several listing control directives are provided in MACRO-11 to control the content, format, and pagination of all line printer and teleprinter listing output generated during assembly.
+Listing control directives control the content, format, and pagination of all line printer and teleprinter listing output generated during assembly.
 Facilities also exist for creating object module names and other identification information in the listing output.

 6.1.1 .LIST and .NLIST Directives